 Kelly Aramaki — 2013 Visionary Award Recipient

 This October, the Northwest Asian Weekly presents the Visionary Awards Gala, an event honoring visionaries in the APA community.
-By Gabrielle Nomura Northwest Asian Weekly Before he’d taken his SATs, driven a car, or even knew which high school he was attending, Kelly Aramaki had a profound experience that would influence his future career.
-It […]
+By Gabrielle Nomura Northwest Asian Weekly Before he’d taken his SATs, […]

 President Obama awards former Sen. Daniel Inouye Presidential Medal of Freedom

 President Barack Obama named the late Sen. Daniel Inouye one of sixteen recipients of the Presidential Medal of Freedom on Aug.
-8. The Presidential Medal of Freedom is the Nation’s highest civilian honor, presented to individuals who have made especially meritorious contributions to the security or national interests of the United States, to world peace, […]
+8. The Presidential Medal of Freedom is the Nation’s […]

 - « Previous Page